cmap/psp/README.md

 One output file will be saved to your current directory: the GCT file containing the _connectivities_ between the samples of new_data.gct and the samples of old_data.gct.

-Note that an alternative to these command line tools is to use a webapp that we have created.
+Note that an alternative to running steep and sip from the command line is to use the "proteomics-query" web app available on Clue.
 To query your own P100 or GCP data against Touchstone-P (our reference dataset), visit  [clue.io/proteomics-query](https://clue.io/proteomics-query "Proteomics Query").

 Components
 ----------
-harvest: pushing and pulling data from Panorama (coming soon)
+- harvest: pushing and pulling data from Panorama (coming soon)
-dry: level 2 &rarr; level 3 data; performs QC
+- dry: level 2 &rarr; level 3 data; performs QC
-tear: level 3 &rarr; level 4 data; performs row median normalization or z-scoring
+- tear: level 3 &rarr; level 4 data; performs row median normalization or z-scoring

-steep: computes similarities using level 3 or level 4 data
+- steep: computes similarities using level 3 or level 4 data
-sip: computes connectivities using similarity matrices
+- sip: computes connectivities using similarity matrices
-external_query: computes connectivities using level 3 or level 4 data (combines steep and sip)
+- external_query: computes connectivities using level 3 or level 4 data (combines steep and sip)

-clue: Python scripts supporting the proteomics-query app on clue.io
+- clue: Python scripts supporting the proteomics-query app on Clue.io
-utils: miscellanous other scripts
+- utils: miscellanous other scripts

 Data levels
 -----------